 Let’s get sentence building.
-There are many ways to engage your child to read and write and this activity is another hands on example where being a stuck to a table is not needed.
+There are many practical ways to engage your child to read and write and this activity is another hands on example where being a stuck to a table is not needed.
 So have a read and try out this engaging Sentence Building Activity Using Pictures or Objects.

 Materials Needed for this Sentence Building Activity